justeattakeaway/pie/apps/pie-docs/src/accessibility/testing-for-accessibility.md

 It’s important to note that whilst automated accessibility tests are a great step towards providing an accessible application, **they do not guarantee that your app is accessible to real users**.

-Some of the issues that automatic checks don’t usually cover are:
+Some of the issues that automated checks don’t usually cover are:
 - Correct reading order of content
 - Appropriate use of HTML
 - Good keyboard navigation experience